Skip to main content

 The accompanying inscription presents the divine sanction explicitly: "It is my daughter Khnumet-Amun Hatshepsut, may she live; I have appointed her as my successor upon my throne... she shall rule over the Two Lands, she shall lead all the living."

 The narrative gave Hatshepsut divine paternity, making her authority to rule independent of her human gender.
+Together with the oracle, it built a two-part case: the god chose her before birth, and confirmed that choice publicly in life.
 The motif influenced later pharaohs (Amenhotep III's divine birth at Luxor temple).

 The office of God's Wife of Amun